Anthrax toxin: Extracellular toxin structure-function relationship

 During the oligomerization of PA63, molecules of EF and/or LF rapidly and simultaneously bind to the PA prechannel.
 This binding occurs because after removing the PA20 domain, a large hydrophobic surface is uncovered on domain 1 of PA63.
-Domain 1 provides a large surface that the interacts with the N-terminus of EF and LF, which is almost completely homologous for the first ~36 residues and similar in tertiary structure for the first ~250 residues.
+Domain 1 provides a large surface that interacts with the N-terminus of EF and LF, which is almost completely homologous for the first ~36 residues and similar in tertiary structure for the first ~250 residues.
 Studies on the binding region of LF and EF demonstrated that a large surface area contacts with domain 1 of two adjacent PA63 molecules when in the heptamer conformation.
 This large binding area explains why previous studies could only bind up to three molecules on a PA63 heptamer.
 The co-crystal structure of the PA octamer in complex with N-terminal LF revealed that the binding interaction is, in fact, two discontinuous sites.
-One site, termed the C-terminal subsite, resembles a classic "hot-spot" with predicted salt-bridges and electrostatic interactions.
-The other site, termed the alpha-clamp subsite, is a deep cleft that nonspecifically binds the N-terminal alpha helix and short beta strand of LF, guiding the N-terminus of the substrate towards the PA prechannel lumen.
+One site, termed the C-terminal subsite, resembles a classic "hot-spot" with predicted salt bridges and electrostatic interactions.
+The other site, termed the alpha-clamp subsite, is a deep cleft that nonspecifically binds the N-terminal alpha helix and short beta-strand of LF, guiding the N-terminus of the substrate towards the PA prechannel lumen.
 In this manner, the alpha clamp aids in protein translocation, nonspecifically binding and subsequently unfolding secondary structure as it unfurls from the substrate.
 The LF/EF binding site is now being utilized for delivery of therapeutics via fusion proteins.

 Upon formation of the prepore and attachment of LF and/or EF, the heptamer migrates to a lipid raft where it is rapidly endocytosed.
 Endocytosis occurs as a result of a series of events.
 This begins when CMG2 or TEM8 is palmitoylated, which inhibits the association of the receptor with lipid rafts.
 This inhibits the receptor from being endocytosed before PA83 is cleaved and before LF or EF can associate with the heptamer.
 Reassociation of the receptor with the cholesterol and glycosphigolipid-rich microdomains (lipid rafts) occurs when PA63 binds to the receptor and heptamerizes.
 Once the receptor and PA returns to the lipid raft, E3 ubiquitin ligase Cb1 ubiquitinates the cytoplasmic tail of the receptor, signaling the receptor and associated toxin proteins for endocytosis.
 Dynamin and Eps15 are required for this endocytosis to occur, indicating that anthrax toxin enters the cell via the clathrin-dependent pathway.